AALBC: The African-American Media Clearinghouse

 African-American Literature Book Club

-You’ve heard the dark web but did you know there’s a search engine, Huria (1) that allows you to discover the best of the Black web?
-Try it for yourself – I found an article about me on the Black Enterprise web site (2) using the Huria search.
+You’ve heard of the dark web, but did you know a search engine, Huria (1), allows you to discover the best of the Black web?
+Try it yourself – I found an article about me on the Black Enterprise website (2) using the Huria search.

 What if you were new to your town and were looking for black-owned newspapers (3), bookstores (4), or even a book club (5) to join?

-You don’t have join; it’s open to the public so lurk away.
-The most fun, however, comes when you join the community and get involved in one of hot topics of the day.
+You don’t have to join; it’s open to the public, so lurk away.
+The most fun, however, comes when you join the community and get involved in one of the day’s hot topics.
 (9)

 8. https://youtu.be/e9t3bjIwFJE